Troubleshooting Guide To Fix MotoGP 19 Fatal Error Crash On PC

 - Exit out of Steam and restart your PC

-- Launch the Police Simulator Patrol Duty after the system restart.
+- Launch the MotoGP 19 after the system restart.

 Also, try to update or synchronize your game data with Steam to fix Fatal Error.
 If you have Comodo Antivirus which also is the cause of Fatal error, uninstall the Comodo Antivirus, restart your PC and launch the game.